GoogleCloudPlatform/podcast/site/content/post/episode-42-encryption-with-umesh-shankar/index.md

 UMESH: Sure.
 Yeah, I've been at Google for just over 10 years now.
 Just hit my 10-year anniversary back in August.
 And I've been working in the area of security and privacy engineering pretty much that whole time.
 I worked on a bunch of products over that period.
 I worked on Google Health early on-- rest in peace.

 And since then, I've spent a lot of time building infrastructure for protecting user data.
-So that's things around crypto key management, something we're going to talk a little bit about today, I guess, around authorizing and authenticating requests, both for external access to user data and actually also how we protect user data against Googlers themselves, and more technologies around protecting binaries that run in our production network, all of which actually play a part in how we secure Google Cloud Platform.
+So that's things around crypto key management, something we're going to talk a little bit about today, I guess, around authorizing and authenticating requests, both for external access to user data and actually also how we protect user data against Googlers themselves, and more technologies around protecting binaries that run in our production network, all of which actually play a part in how we secure Google Cloud.
 So I'm really excited to talk about that stuff with you guys today.

 MARK: Sweet.
 That all sounds, like, super, super interesting.
 Well, why don't we take sort of a practical viewpoint.
 Like say, OK, let's look at it like I'm a classic developer.
 Maybe I run, I don't know, a GC instance, like a virtual machine instance that has a web server on it, and I'm going to go access some data.
 How does GCP security and encryption, how does that help me from the requests coming in through to accessing the data.
 Start at the top, like what happens.